MiMiltiade/Langton-s-ant-in-html-js/README.md

 This is another version of Langton's ant;

 That ant is a simple cellular automata with a strange behavior before 10,000 iterations.
-In fact she begins to do a 'highway' as if she wants to escape the program.
+In fact it begins to do a 'highway' as if it wants to escape the program.

 This version was made without a Canvas, but with a grid in html/css created in Javascript with an array.